isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 #### 5. How long is the validity of a VTP (Air)?

-A VTP (Air) is valid for single entry into Singapore anytime from the traveller’s intended date of entry and up to 14 calendar days after.
+A VTP (Air) is valid for single entry into Singapore anytime from the traveller’s intended date of entry and up to 13 calendar days after.

-For example, travellers who hold a valid VTP (Air) to enter Singapore on 1 September 2021, have up to 14 September 2021 to do so should they need to make changes to their flight departure date.
+For example, travellers who hold a valid VTP (Air) to enter Singapore on 1 March 2022, have up to 14 March 2022 to do so should they need to make changes to their flight departure date.

 #### 6. Once a VTP (Air) application is approved, can the relevant authorities change the VTL (Air) conditions or even cancel the VTP (Air)?